Bwipo

-Gabriël Rau (born 24 December 1998), better known as Bwipo, is a Belgian professional League of Legends player for Team Liquid of the League of Legends Championship Series (LCS).
-He has also played for Fnatic, where he was a member of the team that was the runner-up of the 2018 League of Legends World Championship.
+Gabriël Rau (born 24 December 1998), better known as Bwipo, is a Belgian-Brazilian streamer, content creator and professional League of Legends player for FlyQuest.
+He currently plays in the LTA North Conference, and has previously competed in the LEC for Fnatic, where his team was the runner-up of the 2018 League of Legends World Championship, as well as the LCS, the predecessor to the LTA North.

+He is one of the most accomplished Western toplaners in League of Legends history, with five S-Tier tournament wins and five runner-up finishes.